Updated on October 6, 2025: This story was originally published on November 9, 2018, and has been updated with new information.

 If you’ve accepted a new job in a new city, determining the timing for your move is key, especially if you plan to purchase a home during the transition.
 While it’s true that obtaining a mortgage during a job change can slow down the process, proper planning and preparation will help.
 In general, if your new job is in a similar industry or field with an equal or higher income than your current job, it shouldn’t be a barrier to being approved by most mortgage lenders.

-Another option is to get preapproved for a loan prior to changing jobs.
+Another option is to get preapproved for a loan before changing jobs.
 Once preapproved, you can begin shopping for a home in the city you will be moving to.
-However, know that when you try to use that preapproval to purchase a home in a town more than 25 miles away from your job, your lender will likely require documentation that will better explain your circumstances.
-This can include a notice from your current job documenting that they are aware you’re moving and will allow you to work remotely, or documentation of the new job in the town you’re looking to purchase the home in.
+However, know that when you try to use that preapproval to purchase a home in a town more than 25 miles away from your job, your lender will likely require documentation that explains your circumstances.
+This can include a notice from your current job documenting that they are aware you’re moving and will allow you to work remotely, or documentation of the new job in the town you’re looking to purchase a home in.
 It’s also important to note that this may slow down the mortgage approval process, so be prepared to wait a little longer to move into your new home.

 Relocating Without a Job Lined Up